ccondev/alzlite/readme.md

      └── variables.tf
 ```

- - `environment`: This directory contains the environment-specific configuration files (for example: dev, prod).
  - `modules`: This directory contains the reusable Terraform modules for the different infrastructure components, such as networking, monitoring, policies, etc.
  - `main.tf`: This file contains the main Terraform code to be deployed.
  - `provider.tf`: This file contains the provider configuration for Terraform.